 Resources for small businesses in Clackamas County.

-Face coverings are required for indoor public spaces in every county effective July 1.
+As of July 15, Oregon’s face covering requirement has been expanded to apply to outdoor public spaces when six feet of distance cannot be maintained.
+In addition, indoor social get-togethers of more than 10 people will be prohibited.
 Children under 12 years of age, as well as people with a disability or a medical condition that prevent them from wearing a face covering, are not required to wear one.

 - Read mask facts

 - Mask guidance for all counties